Madrid 7 1 Marseille | 2 ties

 Choose Madrid

-Choose Madrid if you're a night owl or an art aficionado seeking a vibrant European capital.
-It's best for immersing yourself in world-class museums like the Prado, enjoying tapas well past midnight in La Latina, and experiencing a non-stop urban energy that offers grand cultural experiences, often requiring a slightly higher daily budget.
+Choose Madrid if you're a night owl or an art aficionado seeking a European capital.
+It's best for immersing yourself in excellent museums like the Prado, enjoying tapas well past midnight in La Latina, and experiencing a non-stop urban energy that offers grand cultural experiences, often requiring a slightly higher daily budget.

 Choose Marseille

-Choose Marseille for a sun-drenched coastal escape, perfect for those who crave fresh seafood and natural beauty.
+Choose Marseille for a sun-drenched coastal escape, ideal for those who crave fresh seafood and natural beauty.
 It’s best for outdoor adventurers and foodies, offering stunning hikes in the Calanques National Park, exploring the historic Vieux-Port, and savoring authentic bouillabaisse, all with a more relaxed pace and generally lower daily costs.

 📊 Visual Scorecard